miguno/sauber/README.md

 Suggestions?
 Bugs?
 Questions?
 Go to https://github.com/miguno/sauber/
 ```

-# How are names of files and filders sanitized?
+# How are names of files and folders sanitized?

 Here's a short summary of what sanitization rules you can expect.
 The exact
 rules are defined in [sanitize.go](internal/pkg/sanitize.go), with further